nixworks/public/news/2015/11/30/README.md

 ##### South Korea
 ### [South Korea's parliament approves a free trade pact with China after opposition lawmakers, concerned that deal that would hurt agriculture and fisheries, secured a $1.4 billion relief package for farmers. ](/news/2015/11/30/south-korea-s-parliament-approves-a-free-trade-pact-with-china-after-opposition-lawmakers-concerned-that-deal-that-would-hurt-agriculture-a.md)
-_Context: South Korea, agriculture, free trade, China, parliamentary review, fisheries_
+_Context: parliamentary review, agriculture, fisheries, South Korea, free trade, China_

 ##### 2015 United Nations Climate Change Conference
 ### [Around 150 world leaders attend the UN Climate Change Conference in Paris, aiming for a global deal on limiting greenhouse gas emissions. ](/news/2015/11/30/around-150-world-leaders-attend-the-un-climate-change-conference-in-paris-aiming-for-a-global-deal-on-limiting-greenhouse-gas-emissions.md)
-_Context: greenhouse gas, 2015 United Nations Climate Change Conference, Paris_
+_Context: 2015 United Nations Climate Change Conference, Paris, greenhouse gas_

 ##### Pope Francis
 ### [Pope Francis travels to a besieged Muslim neighborhood known as PK5 in the Central African Republic, a country wracked by sectarian violence.
 This visit is part of Francis's message of peace and reconciliation.
 As a result of the violence over the last two years, most of the capital Bangui's 100,000-plus Muslims have fled; now only 15,000 remain. ](/news/2015/11/30/pope-francis-travels-to-a-besieged-muslim-neighborhood-known-as-pk5-in-the-central-african-republic-a-country-wracked-by-sectarian-violence.md)